 Everyone experiences abdominal pain from time to time, and this pain is usually nothing to worry about.
 However, if your abdominal pain is debilitating or lasts much longer than usual, it’s time to seek help.
-At Gastroenterology on Gramercy Park in New York City, leading gastroenterologists Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, can quickly diagnose your abdominal pain to determine the best course of treatment.
+At Gastroenterology on Gramercy Park in New York City, leading gastroenterologists Bharat Sanghavi, MD and Moushumi Sanghavi, MD, can quickly diagnose your abdominal pain to determine the best course of treatment.
 If you’ve been suffering from troublesome abdominal pain, call the office or schedule your consultation online today.

 Abdominal pain typically falls into two categories: acute and chronic.
 Acute abdominal pain usually develops quickly and often resolves within a few days.
 The most common causes of acute pain are indigestion, excess gas, or injury, but more serious conditions like diverticulitis, ulcers, and gallstones can also cause acute abdominal pain.